Logiqx/gps-details/docs/devices/garmin/review/accuracy.md

 ### Summary

-I don't have much time right now, so I can't write up months worth of test results, so I will summise:
+I don't have much time right now, so I can't write up months worth of individual test results.
+Here is a summary:

 - When set up correctly and used correctly, Airoha-based Garmin watches can often produce 2s results that are within 0.1 kts of the Motions and usually within 0.3 knots.
 I don't recall ever seeing much more than 0.5 knots difference for 2s.
 - Over longer distances the results are typically within 0.1 or 0.2 kts, when compared against the Motion.